microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 ## Overview

-Information Assistant "secure mode" is essential when heightened levels of infrastructure security are necessary.
+Information Assistant "secure mode" is for scenarios where infrastructure security and privacy are essential, like those in public sector and regulated industries.
 Key features of "secure mode" include:

 * **Disabling public network access**: Restrict external access to safeguard public access.
-* **Virtual network protection**: Integrate your Azure services within a secure virtual network.
+* **Virtual network protection**: Deploy your Azure services within a secure virtual network.
+* **Private endpoints**: The deployed Azure services connect exclusively through private endpoints within a virtual network where available.
 * **Data encryption at rest and in transit**: Ensure encryption of data when stored and during transmission.
-* **Integration via private endpoints**: Azure services connect exclusively through private endpoints within a virtual network where available.

 "Secure mode" adds several new Azure resources and will likely require additional Azure permissions.
 New resources will include: